 OFC places high importance on developing world class match officials and in 2008 referee development received a huge boost thanks to the establishment of the FIFA-funded Refereeing Assistance Programme (RAP).

-Under the umbrella of the FIFA Development Office, the programme aimed to prepare referees for international competitions, particularly the FIFA World Cup.
-Secondly, it aimed to develop referees in each of the Member Associations (MAs) through scouting and education.
+Under the umbrella of the FIFA Development Office, the programme aimed to prepare referees for international competitions, particularly the FIFA World Cup, and to develop referees in each of the Member Associations (MAs) through scouting and education.